erik-bleich/erik-bleich.github.io/about.md

     <h3 class="name-header">Erin Hoynes</h3>
     <img class="bio-img" src="/assets/images/bio-pics/hoynes.jpg" alt="" height="400px" width="350px"/>
     <p class="bio-text">Erin Hoynes, Middlebury College ’19, is a joint major in Geography and Gender, Sexuality, and Feminist studies from Berkeley, California.
-She joined the Media Portrayals of Minorities Project group in 2016, and has worked on multiple projects for the lab including “Media Portrayals of Muslims: A Comparative Sentiment Analysis of American Newspapers, 1996-2015,” and most recently “The Good, the Bad, and the Ugly: A Corpus Linguistics Analysis of U.S. Newspaper Coverage of Latinx, 1996-2016” as well as a book on media coverage of Muslims, currently in progress.
+She joined the Media Portrayals of Minorities Project in 2016, and has worked on multiple projects for the lab including “Media Portrayals of Muslims: A Comparative Sentiment Analysis of American Newspapers, 1996-2015,” and most recently “The Good, the Bad, and the Ugly: A Corpus Linguistics Analysis of U.S. Newspaper Coverage of Latinx, 1996-2016” as well as a book on media coverage of Muslims, currently in progress.
 She also worked as a TA for the Media and Minorities J-Term Course in 2018.</p>

     <!-- <div style="margin-top:100px"> </div> -->

     <h3 class="name-header">Razan Jabari</h3>
     <img class="bio-img" src="/assets/images/bio-pics/jabari.jpg" alt="" height="425px" width="300px"/>
-    <p class="bio-text">Razan Jabari, Middlebury College ’18, is an international Politics and Economics major and a Hebrew minor from Palestine.
+    <p class="bio-text">Razan Jabari, Middlebury College ’18, is an International Politics and Economics major and a Hebrew minor from Palestine.
 She joined the Media Portrayals of Minorities Project in 2016.
 She has worked on multiple projects in the lab including “Media Portrayals of Muslims: A Comparative Sentiment Analysis of American Newspapers, 1996-2015,” “The Good, the Bad, and the Ugly: A Corpus Linguistics Analysis of U.S. Newspaper Coverage of Latinx, 1996-2016,” as well as a book on media coverage of Muslims, currently in progress. </p>